Nidheimr/Rias/README.md

 ## Overview

-Rias is a small memory manager/leak detector for C that I wrote, because I get paranoid about memory leaks.
-It is nowhere near perfect and probably very inefficient on both memory and processing.
-But it works, so hey.
+Rias is a library that provides the ability to track memory allocations and deallocations, dumping any leaks at the end of the program.

 ## Building